What is Sales Enablement Content?

 Sales enablement content is customer-centric and value-driven.
 Its primary focus should be driving sales enablement deliverables and empowering your salespeople to have productive and personalized conversations with prospects all the way through closing.
 However, in order to be effective, your sales enablement content must answer prospects’ questions to help them make buying decisions — and do so in formats that resonate with them.

 The types of effective sales enablement content necessary to help in that decision-making process are as varied as your client base.
 These types of content can include:

 - Case Studies – Stories about how others have used your product or service to solve a particular business challenge are welcomed by prospects.
 Case studies also serve to build trust with your prospects and clients and show them the type of experience they can expect from your brand.

-- Sales Scripts – When salespeople have an easy-to-access list of bullet points to use to guide sales call conversations, they can better concentrate on listening to their prospects and effectively closing the conversation.
+- Sales Scripts – When salespeople have an easy-to-access list of high-impact messages and bullet points to use to guide sales call conversations, they can better concentrate on listening to their prospects and effectively closing the conversation.
 Sales scripts are important reference points that can help trigger interest.

 - One-sheets / Product sheets – These at-a-glance references help your brand make a great first impression.
 With increasingly complex products, bite-sized featured breakdowns, one-sheets or product sheets also help your salespeople build their own product knowledge and understand prospects’ business challenges.

 - E-books and Whitepapers — Prospects and customers do more research than ever before to compare and understand their options before making a buying decision.
 Whitepapers and e-books provide that information in a clear and substantive way.
 Their content delivers statistically sound data, well-researched findings, and an informed point of view on an issue that is timely and relevant.
 E-books and whitepapers also provide evidence of the effectiveness of your product or service and position your salespeople as trusted experts.